From Size to Suspension to Conversion Kits, We Guide You Through the Features that Really Matter

 Stationary Jogging Wheel: Jogging wheels are designed to track straight while running, so their front wheel does NOT swivel.
 A true jogging wheel is also at least 10″ in diameter and is pneumatic (air-filled) to provide smooth rolling.
 To turn a jogging trailer, you must push down on the back wheels and pivot the trailer while the front jogging wheel is in the air.
 All multi-sport trailers come with or have the option to purchase a jogging wheel.
 Examples include the Allen SST (single), the Allen Premier 2 and the Burley Encore.

 Dual Swivel Stroller Wheels: This is the most functional and easy to use stroller type.
 Two small, plastic wheels attach underneath the front of the trailer body.
 Since the wheels are tucked in, it makes for easy steering and maneuverability.
-Thule Chariot models come standard as a four-wheeled stroller, and all Burley trailers offer it as an upgrade.
+Thule Chariot models come standard as a four-wheeled stroller, and many Burley trailers offer it as an upgrade.

 Single Swivel Stroller Wheel: Very similar to the dual swivel stroller, but only comes with one stroller wheel, creating a three-wheeled stroller.
 Pushes smooth and easy, but is not as maneuverable as four wheels when on uneven surfaces.
 Comes standard with the Hamax Outback and all Croozer models.